Customs & Traditions in The Netherlands

 Irony and sarcasm are often not appreciated as many Dutch take what others say at face value.

-Many Dutch value their personal space and do not appreciate it being invaded by others.
+Much Dutch value their personal space and do not appreciate it being invaded by others.

 When conversing, an arm’s length or more distance is acceptable.